 ** consciously or unconsciously trying to control the behavior of others

 ** seeking validation or approval from outside yourself, putting others’ opinions of you or your life’s choices above your own

 ** enabling others’ negative behavior if it means they are still connecting to you (in my family fighting and yelling was the only way we deeply connected; this is called connection-seeking even if it’s through an unproductive method)

 ** focusing on others in order to avoid dealing with or even feeling your own emotions and so much more.

 How does Codependency develop?

 Codependency is often a learned behavior that begins in childhood, when there’s a lack of boundaries within our family dynamic.
 We learn as children that in order to receive love, we have to be hypersensitive to the emotional state of others around us.
-We then learn that if we act in ways that please the people around us, we too can feel at ease (even if only temporarily).
-Overall, it deals with a dependency on another person for your wellbeing, happiness, or sense of self worth.
-(The self worth is a BIG ONE here!)

 How do we begin to move beyond codependency?

 Ask yourself, what kind of relationship are you having with yourself?
 Are you able to validate yourself instead of looking/wanting/waiting/needing your partner to validate you?
 Re-parenting: talk to yourself in a positive, nurturing way.
 Connect with your feelings and don’t judge them.
 Identify and sit with your feelings even if it’s extremely uncomfortable.
 Ask yourself what YOU need rather than what others’ need in the moment.

 The greatest form of self-care you can engage in to break the cycle: is keeping promises to yourself.
 Be true to yourself.
 Be available to yourself.
 Set your boundaries with the way you treat yourself FIRST because that’s the way others will treat you.